vanessap81/vanessap81/README.md

-- 👋 Hi, I’m @vanessap81
+<h2> 👋 Hi! </h2>

 - 👀 I’m front-end developer
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, SQL, NODE, REACT JS
-- 📫 Reach me: vanessaponte@gmail.com
+- 📫 How to reach me: vanessaponte@gmail.com

 <!---
 vanessap81/vanessap81 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.